 Next spring, the butterflies fly north.
 Whilst one generation makes the journey south, it is butterflies three or four generations later that return to their summer home in northern America.
 In autumn, the great-great grandchildren return to the same mountain-top location in Mexico that their ancestors left the previous year.

-No doubt butterflies can help transform our world but it is not because of a beat of a butterfly’s wing in the depths of an Amazonian clearing creating havoc in some distant location.
+No doubt butterflies can help transform our world but it is not because of the flapping of one butterfly’s wings in the depths of an Amazonian clearing.

 Hilborn, R. C. (2004) Sea gulls, butterflies, and grasshoppers: A brief history of the butterfly effect in nonlinear dynamics.
 American Journal of Physics.
 72 (4), 425–427.